 The basal Muv phenotype is 60%–90% and 90% for the let-60(n1046) and let-23(sa62) worms, respectively.
 This suggests the let-60(n1046) worms are subject to phenotypic drift and, therefore, it is important to report the basal levels of expression of the Muv phenotype.
 Treatment of let-60(n1046) and let-23(sa62) worms with R-fendiline and other K-RAS inhibitors reduce the percentage of worms expressing the Muv phenotype.
 However, it is also reported that some

-inhibitors of the EGFR-RAS-ERK MAPK pathway may reduce the number of pseudovulvae per worm alone or may affect both the expression and the number pseudovulvae17 .
+inhibitors of the EGFR-RAS-ERK MAPK pathway may reduce the number of pseudovulvae per worm alone or may affect both the expression and the number of pseudovulvae17 .
 Hence it is important to count the number of pseudovulvae in the Muv worms in both drug and DMSO treated worms.
 The Muv phenotype expressed in let-60(n1046) and let-23(sa62) adult worms is clearly visible under a dissecting microscope.
 However, the lin-1 (null) strain is relatively unhealthy, developmentally impaired and the vulval protrusions are poorly distinguished in the adult worms.
 Therefore, instead of the ectopic vulval protrusions, in lin-1 (null) worms, VPCs that adopt a adopted 1° or 2° cell fates on the ventral side in the L4 stage, can be counted using a high resolution DIC microscope.

 The assay is inexpensive, easy, and not time consuming to setup.
 To further improve the processing time, the worms can be anesthetized to a final concentration of 2 mM sodium azide within the wells of tissue culture plate and imaged using dissecting microscope equipped with a camera.
 Another modification of the assay would be to use heat killed E. coli OP50 instead of live bacteria23 .
 It has been shown that bacteria can metabolize certain small molecules leading to reduced bioactivities24 .